- promotes anti-discrimination and equal opportunity principles and policies throughout NSW

 - any individual or group who has been discriminated against, harassed or vilified

 - your lawyer or organisations such as unions and other representative bodies (as long as you agree with the complaint being made and are named in the complaint.
 You may need to show that you consent to the complaint being made on your behalf.)

 - in certain circumstances, a person can make a complaint on behalf of a child or a person with a disability if they cannot do it themselves.
 In this case, contact the Anti-Discrimination NSW for more information.

 - supporting documents (if applicable).

 How to lodge

-- Anti-Discrimination NSW will contact you within two weeks of receiving your complaint to gather any additional information, and to discuss how your complaint will be handled.
+- Anti-Discrimination NSW will contact you within 2 weeks of receiving your complaint to gather any additional information, and to discuss how your complaint will be handled.

 - The person that you've lodged a complaint about will receive a copy of your complaint and be given the opportunity to respond.

-- The Anti-Discrimination Act states that if the discrimination or harassment occurred more than 12 months ago, the Board can refuse to investigate your complaint.
-However this decision is not automatic.
-If your complaint is about events which happened more than 12 months ago, explain the delay when you lodge your complaint.
+- The Anti-Discrimination Act states that if the discrimination or harassment occurred more than 12 months ago, Anti-Discrimination NSW can refuse to investigate your complaint.
+However, this decision is not automatic.
+If your complaint is about events that happened more than 12 months ago, explain the delay when you lodge your complaint.